cchampou/katyv4-travel-website/README.md

 # Backend for Katy_v4's Japan tourism website

-## Install dependencies
+## Installing Corepack for Package Manager Management

-First, enable corepack (this will manage package manager for you):
+To simplify package manager management, you can use Corepack.
+Here's how to enable Corepack:

 ```bash
 corepack enable